 With the daily hamster-wheel of school runs, work appointments and life in general, it’s easy to think of excuses for why you’ve ended up spending less and less time with your partner.

-Even if it’s not a sign you’re in an unhappy marriage, a lack of time spent together – quality time, when you can connect with and focus on each other, work through problems and make each other feel loved – could soon cause other issues.
+Even if it’s not a sign you’re in an unhappy or bad marriage, a lack of time spent together – quality time, when you can connect with and focus on each other, work through problems and make each other feel loved – could soon cause other issues.

 5. You avoid eye contact and intimacy

 Happiness comes when we feel a connection to people.
 Whether emotional, spiritual or physical.
 If those connections are lost, problems can arise.

 A lack of eye contact suggests a lack of trust: as Shakespeare said, “the eyes are the window to the soul”.
 What is it that you don’t want your partner to see?
 What are you trying to keep hidden?
 What are you missing about how they’re feeling?
 And what harm is that doing to your relationship?

 Everyone should be able to feel comfortable in their own skin.
 And if there’s one person around whom you should always be able to be the real you, it’s your spouse.
 When you’re with them, you should feel safe, confident, and loved for who you are.

 If you regularly feel like you’re having to hide your true self, your marriage might be headed toward a divorce.
 Ask yourself: “Is this the way it should be?
 Is this the way it has to be?”

 Do your partner’s habits – those things you used to find endearing or quirky – now really annoy you?
 Do you feel like they’re always getting things wrong?
 Or do you find yourself criticizing everything they do?